 But our own opinions and perspectives are quickly dissolved when looking at the work of Dutch graphic artist Maurits Cornelis Escher (1898-1972).
 His works showed how easily our minds are fooled into believing one thing and then quickly believing another.
 Our taste buds have been fooled by chemists into believing we are tasting a particular food over another.
 Not to mention the likes of Harry Houdini, David Copperfield or Constantino who mesmerise and fool us with their magic.

 It is all opinion.
 It is all perspective.
 We need to become resolute to this to view in our constantly changing world to avoid the dystopic visions of Orwell and his contemporaries.
 We need to be creative with our thought.
 Innovative with our ideas.
 Accepting our previously held world views because of previously held opinions and perspectives will only ever give us our truth and our facts.
-It will not provide us reality.
+It will not provide us with reality.

 Listen intently.
 Read widely.
 Discuss issues openly.
 Challenge relentlessly.
 Respect fearlessly.
 Only then will fact outweigh opinion.
 Only then will truth triumph over perspective.